mead-ml/mead-baseline/README.md

 ## rnn-tag: Static implementation, input is a temporal feature vector of dense representations

 Twitter is challenging to build a tagger for.
 The [TweetNLP project](http://www.cs.cmu.edu/~ark/TweetNLP) includes hand annotated POS data.
 The original taggers used for this task are described [here](http://www.cs.cmu.edu/~ark/TweetNLP/gimpel+etal.acl11.pdf).
 The baseline that they compared their algorithm against got 83.38% accuracy.
-The Stanford Tagger (at the time of that paper's publication) got 85.85% accuracy.
 The final model got 89.37% accuracy with many custom features.
 Below, our simple BLSTM baseline with no custom features, and no fine tuning of embeddings gets *88.67%* accuracy.
 Without any character vectors, the model still gets 88.27% accuracy.

 This has been tested on oct27 train+dev and test splits (http://www.cs.cmu.edu/~ark/TweetNLP), using custom word2vec embedddings generated from ~32M tweets including s140 and the oct27 train+dev data.
 Some of the data was sampled and preprocessed to have placeholder words for hashtags, mentions and URLs to be used as backoffs for words of those classes which are not found.
 It also employs character vectors taken from splitting oct27 train+dev and s140 data and uses them to build averaged word vectors over characters.
 This is a simple way of accounting for morphology and sparse terms while being simple enough to be a strong baseline.

 ```
 th rnn-tag.lua -usernnpkg -rnn blstm -eta .32 -optim adagrad -epochs 60 -embed /data/xdata/oct-s140clean-uber.cbow-bin -cembed /data/xdata/oct27-s140-char2vec-cbow-50.bin -hsz 100 -train /data/xdata/twpos-data-v0.3/oct27.splits/oct27.traindev -eval /data/xdata/twpos-data-v0.3/oct27.splits/oct27.test